Biology test “Natural communities. Test work “Natural communities Test natural communities of the native land

 both answers are correct

-Animals feed on plants, pollinate them, spread fruits and seeds.
-Large plants can shadow Young, small.
-Some plants use others as a support.
-Microorganisms decomposing Herbal residues enrich the soil with humus and minerals.
+Animals feed on plants, pollinate them, distribute fruits and seeds.
+Large plants can shade young, small.
+Some plants use others for support.
+Microorganisms, decomposing plant residues enrich the soil with humus and minerals.

 both answers are correct

-Plants change the composition of the air: moisturize It is absorbed by carbon dioxide and excrete oxygen.
-Change the composition of the soil - absorb some substances from it and allocate others in it.
-Root systems of plants fix the slopes ravines, hills, river valleys, preventing soil from destruction.
-Forest planting protect fields from Sukhovyev.
+Plants change the composition of the air: moisturize it absorbs carbon dioxide and releases oxygen.
+Change soil composition- absorb some substances from it and release others into it.
+Plant root systems fix the slopes ravines, hills, river valleys, protecting soils from destruction.
+Forest plantings protect the fields from dry winds.

 light affects the color of the plant: stem, leaf